acuminous/jinkies/README.md

 If you want to contribute to Jinkies and our laziness is causing inconvenience, let us know and I'll expedite this.

+STS complains about compilation errors in Spock tests that use the @build annotation immediately after a clean.
+Making a superficial change to the test causes it to be rebuild and subsequently work.
+We're gradually phasing out the build-test-data plugin because of this and other problems.

 Finally we hope you enjoy using Jinkies.
 Thanks for listening...

 The Jinkies development team.